AE-nv/alm-workshop-extern/README.md

 * Update the content of the /workshop endpoint:
     * To include yourself in the list of participants
-    * Add a field "SweaterScore" that holds a numeric value of 1-10 on the presentators Christmas Sweater.
+    * Add a field "SweaterScore" that holds a numeric value of 1-10 on the presentators sweaters.
         * Provide Validation on this range.
         * The default value of the SweaterScore is setup via an environment variable.
 * Release this code as 1.1.0